-The GEM Cross-Sectional dataset covers a total of 155 nations and contains one observation for each variable and country.
-It thus includes the latest available observation for each country, using 2015 as the target year.
-If no data from 2015 are available, data for 2014 are included and so on.
-This means that the CS-GEM contains variables with observations that mostly were collected between 2010 and 2015.
+The GEM Cross-Sectional dataset covers a total of 159 nations and contains one observation for each variable and country.
+It thus includes the latest available observation for each country, using 2015 (version 1) and 2020 (version 2) as the target years.
+If no data from 2020 are available, data for 2019 are included and so on.
+This means that the CS-GEM contains variables with observations that mostly were collected between 2010 and 2020.

 You can find a description of all data sources and variables in the GEM Codebook.
 There are detailed descriptions of all variables and both datasets and codebook are organized in three themes qualities, causes and consequences, consisting of different types of variables.